pombreda/pgreloaded/doc/modules/array.rst

       A tuple defining the length in bytes for accessing all elements in each dimension of the :class:`MemoryView`.

+.. function:: to_ctypes(dataseq : iterable, dtype[, mcount=0]) -> array, int

+    Converts an arbitrary sequence to a ctypes array of the specified *dtype* and returns the ctypes array and amount of items as two-value tuple.

+    Raises a :exc:`TypeError`, if one or more elements in the passed sequence do not match the passed *dtype*.

 .. function:: to_list(dataseq : iterable) -> list

    Converts a ctypes array to a list.